xushidanggroup/xushidanggroup.github.io/content/publication/35-Materials Horizons-2017-High performance photosensitizers with aggregation-induced emission for image-guided photodynamic anticancer therapy/index.md

 publication: In *Materials Horizons*
 publication_short: In *Mater.
 Horiz.*

-abstract: A series of D�CA��C�ШCA type photosensitizers, AP3 and AP4, were designed and synthesized to show strong aggregation-induced far red and near infrared emission and very effective 1O2 generation simultaneously.
+abstract: A series of D–A′–π–A type photosensitizers, AP3 and AP4, were designed and synthesized to show strong aggregation-induced far red and near infrared emission and very effective 1O2 generation simultaneously.
 In comparison with the most widely used photosensitizer, Ce6 nanoparticles, AP4 nanoparticles showed over 10-fold higher fluorescence quantum yield, and more than 3-fold higher 1O2 generation efficiency, and have been successfully used for image-guided photodynamic anticancer therapy.

 # Summary.
 An optional shortened abstract.
-summary: A series of D�CA��C�ШCA type photosensitizers, AP3 and AP4, were designed and synthesized to show strong aggregation-induced far red and near infrared emission and very effective 1O2 generation simultaneously.
+summary: A series of D–A′–π–A type photosensitizers, AP3 and AP4, were designed and synthesized to show strong aggregation-induced far red and near infrared emission and very effective 1O2 generation simultaneously.
 In comparison with the most widely used photosensitizer, Ce6 nanoparticles, AP4 nanoparticles showed over 10-fold higher fluorescence quantum yield, and more than 3-fold higher 1O2 generation efficiency, and have been successfully used for image-guided photodynamic anticancer therapy.
 tags: []

 # Display this page in the Featured widget?